Randall King brings authentic country look and sound to Fairfest

 “It’s old school with a new flair,” King said of his music.
 “If you’re trying to pin me down as a very specific artist, there’s no other way to put it than ‘I’m Randall King.’
 And ain’t nobody gonna tell me who I’m gonna be, either.”

 A songwriter since high school, King began cutting his teeth singing country music from the back of a 1993 Chevy Surburban.
 As his talent and following grew, he began to emerge as an up-and-coming artist possessing a sound that appealed to country fans of multiple generations.
-His high energy college band helped fuse his multiple influences into a sound all its own, earning him a spot on the well-travelled Blue Light music scene in Lubbock.
+His high-energy college band helped fuse his multiple influences into a sound all its own, earning him a spot on the well-traveled Blue Light music scene in Lubbock.

 Already he is looking to add additional music to his discography in the fall.
 And whether fans expect these upcoming offerings to sound traditional or modern, all can rest easy in knowing his ever-evolving sound will be the best it has ever been going forward, he said.